balancer/balancer-v2-monorepo/pkg/liquidity-mining/README.md

 ### Balancer Minter

 The `BalancerMinter` is granted permission by the `Authorizer` to mint BAL (via `BalancerTokenAdmin`, which enforces the minting schedule).
 It does so by relying on the `GaugeController` to keep a registry of authorized gauge contracts, and then mints whatever token amounts the different gauges report.
 This means gauges are a single point of failure, since just one faulty gauge can cause for arbitrary amounts of BAL (up to the emissions limit) to be minted.
+This can only be mitigated through revoking the `BalancerMinter`'s permission to mint BAL, in effect shutting down all gauges.

 `BalancerMinter` is generally inspired by `CurveMinter`, though a few extra functions were added for convenience (such as `setMinterApprovalWithSignature`).